magic-research/piecewise-rectified-flow/README.md

 </div>

 ## 🔥 News
-- 2024/03/05 PeRFlow supports Wonder3D!
-We provide the accelerated PeRFlow-Wonder3D model for fast multiview generation.
+- 2024/03/05 PeRFlow+Wonder3D gives one-step multiview generation!
 See [here](#efficient-multiview-generation-via-perflow-wonder3d).
+- 2024/03/05 Training scripts is released in ```./scripts```.
+Run with ```bash scripts/train.sh```
 - 2024/02/29 We released the PeRFlow accelerated version of Stable Diffusion v2.1.
 - 2024/02/19 We released the PeRFlow acceleration module for Stable Diffusion v1.5, supporting various SD-v1.5 pipelines.
 Find inference scripts at ```scripts```.
 <!-- [Demos](https://github.com/magic-research/piecewise-rectified-flow/tree/main/scripts) for few-step text-to-image and image-enhancement are provided. -->

 ## Introduction

-Diffusion models are powerful generative models that exhibit impressive performances in various domain, e.g., images and videos.
-However, existing diffusion models are slow in the inference stage since they require many steps to simulate the stochastic/ordinary differential equation (SDE/ODE) before obtaining the generated contents.
-To accelerate their generation process, we propose an efficient flow-based generative model, termed **piecewise rectified flow (PeRFlow)**.
-We divide the probability flows induced from the diffusion models into multiple segments, and straightens the flow inside each segment with **reflow**.
+Rectified Flow is a promising way for accelerating pre-trained diffusion models.
+However, the generation quality of prior fast flow-based models on Stable Diffusion (such as [InstaFlow](https://github.com/gnobitab/InstaFlow)) is unsatisfactory.
+In this work, we adopt several improvements to the original reflow pipeline to significantly boost the performance of flow-based fast SD.
-Consequently, we yield PeRFlow, a piecewise linear probability flow which can efficiently generate **high-quality** images in just **4 steps**.
+Our new model learns a piecewise linear probability flow which can efficiently generate **high-quality** images in just **4 steps**, termed **piecewise rectified flow (PeRFlow)**.
+Moreover, we found the difference of model weights, ${\Delta}W = W_{\text{PeRFlow}} - W_{\text{SD}}$, can be used as a plug-and-play accelerator module on a wide-range of SD-based models.

-PeRFlow has several **features**:
+Specifically, PeRFlow has several **features**:

 - ```Fast Generation``` : PeRFlow can generate high-fidelity images in just 4 steps.
-The images generated from PeRFlow are more diverse than other fast-sampling models (such as [Latent Consistency Model](https://github.com/luosiallen/latent-consistency-model)).
-Moreover, as PeRFlow is a probability flow, it supports 8-step, 16-step, or even higher number of sampling steps to increase the generation quality.
+The images generated from PeRFlow are more diverse than other fast-sampling models (such as [LCM](https://github.com/luosiallen/latent-consistency-model)).
+Moreover, as PeRFlow is a continuous probability flow, it supports 8-step, 16-step, or even higher number of sampling steps to monotonically increase the generation quality.
-- ```Efficient Training```: Fine-tuning PeRFlow based on Stable-Diffusion 1.5 converges in just **4,000** training iterations (with a batch size of 1024).
+- ```Efficient Training```: Fine-tuning PeRFlow based on SD 1.5 converges in just **4,000** training iterations (with a batch size of 1024).
 In comparison, previous fast flow-based text-to-image model, [InstaFlow](https://github.com/gnobitab/InstaFlow), requires 25,000 training iteration with the same batch size in fine-tuning.
+Besides, PeRFlow does not require heavy data generation for reflow.
+- ```Compatible with SD Workflows```: PeRFlow works with various stylized LORAs and generation/editing pipelines of the pretrained SD model.
+  As a plug-and-play module, $\Delta W$ can be directly combined with other conditional generation pipelines, such as ControlNet, IP-Adaptor, multi-view generation.
 - ```Classifier-Free Guidance``` : PeRFlow is fully compatible with classifier-free guidance and supports negative prompts, which are important for pushing the generation quality to even higher level.
 Empirically, the CFG scale is similar to the original diffusion model.
-- ```Compatible with SD Workflows```: PeRFlow works with various stylized LORAs and generation/editing pipelines of the pretrained SD model.
-  It can also be directly combined with conditional generation pipelines, such as ControlNet and IP-Adaptor.
-  Additionally, by using it as a plug-and-play module, it is suitable with different pre-trained base models.

 ## Applications
 ### Fast image generation via PeRFlow-T2I
 Generate high-quality images (512x512) with only 4 steps!
-A real-time video demo is shown here.
 <p align="middle">
   <img src='assets/gallery/perflow_t2i_2.png' width='608'>
 <p>